Debt Dynamics and Credit Risk

 Date Written: June 25, 2019

-The dynamics of debt are crucial in structural models of credit risk, and this paper provides a theoretical and empirical examination of these dynamics.
-Empirically, the future level of debt in US industrial firms is negatively related to current leverage.
-Furthermore, when a firm experiences a negative shock to it's equity, debt increases in the short run but declines in the long run.
-We incorporate these dynamics of debt into a structural model of credit risk and compare the term structure of default rates and credit spreads with those in existing models.
-The model improves the ability to capture the level of credit spreads particularly at short maturities.
+The dynamics of debt are crucial in structural models of credit risk and this paper provides new empirical evidence on these dynamics.
+For US industrial firms, we find that the future level of debt is negatively related to current leverage.
+Furthermore, when a firm experiences a negative shock to its equity, debt increases in the short run but declines in the long run, relative to a positive-shock firm.
+We incorporate these features into a new structural model of credit risk and compare the model's ability to match the cross-section of US credit spreads with that of existing models.
+The model provides more accurate predictions of credit spreads, particularly for short-maturity investment grade debt.

 Keywords: Structural Models, Debt Levels, Default Rates, Default Boundary, Credit Risk